 The hotel itself with its mountain looking shape, green moss cover, round windows and very own waterfall springing from the top, blends in amazingly with the landscape and has been built using local craftmanship to promote the community integration in the natural park, through the generation of job opportunities.

 Who wouldn’t love to stay in such an amazing place at night and explore the surrounding idyllic, nearly primitive, corner of our planet?
-Enjoy a few images of this true gem:
+Enjoy one more fine image of this true gem.

 You might also like: